 The world is in a still and Costa Rica is no exception in this.
 Who would’ve thought that something like COVID-19 would happen and would literally freeze the whole wide world?
 When this all started we felt like we were part of some bad science fiction movie.
 We were still on holidays in Nicaragua living the careless surfer life.
 COVID-19 in Costa Rica or Nicaragua didn’t seem like a real worry.
 It was still something far, far away in Asia.
 And ok, a little bit in our home country the Netherlands, but not even close to our current location.
 Little did we know back then.

 Three days after our return in Costa Rica all borders closed due to COVID-19.
 Tourists started to panic about going home as fast as possible and the streets became empty.
-Fast forward three months later, how’s Costa Rica doing now?
-Will you be able to enjoy your summer holidays here?
+Fast forward six months later, how’s Costa Rica doing now?
+Will you be able to enjoy your holidays here?
 Come surf those warm water waves, explore its luscious jungles?
 We’ll give you a full update on COVID-19 in Costa Rica and what it may mean for you and for the local communities.

 COVID-19 restrictions in Costa Rica

 Compared to the rest of Central and South America, Costa Rica has actually been doing really well.
 However, there is an increase in cases at the moment, which makes the country divided in both Orange (stricter) and Yellow alert areas.
 The two areas have different restrictions, so it’s advisable to look into which situation your destination is.
 Yellow or orange, what are the restrictions and what do they mean for you?